-No list of Cornish heritage would be complete without its amazing castles.
+No list of Cornish heritage would be complete without its impressive castles.

-Richard spent considerable resources building a castle with no real strategic or military value.
-As a result, many believe this was a symbolic location – Tintagel has long been believed to be the seat of previous legendary rulers of Cornwall.
+Richard spent considerable resources building a castle with no strategic or military value.
+As a result, many believe this was a symbolic location.
+Tintagel has long been believed to be the seat of previous legendary rulers of Cornwall.

 The castle became the administrative centre for the control of Cornwall from just after the Norman Conquest until 1272.
-For much of the Medieval period, the High Tower was used as a prison.
+The High Tower was used as a prison for much of the Medieval period.

 What have we missed?
 Let us know your favourite historic Cornish places in the comments below.